-EDU 576 Integrating Language Arts in the Elementary Curriculum
+EDU 576 Integrating Language Arts in the Elementary Curriculum to incorporate technology into each process.

-This course is designed to prepare pro-spective teachers for teaching the language arts (reading, writing, listening, speaking, viewing, and visually representing) in primary/elementary classroom using an integrated approach.
-Prospective teachers will learn how to guide students through each stage of the reading and writing processes and how to incorporate technology into each process.
 They will also learn how to utilize effective practices and strategies that enable elementary students at all levels of literacy development to read, write, listen, and speak for information and understanding, literary response and expression, critical analysis and evaluation, and social interaction.
 Emphasis is placed on making meaningful connections for students, building strong home-school connections, and using ongoing assessment of student progress to guide instruction.